nitinmarale1997/PowerBI/PWC Internship handson/Task1/readme.md

     - Calls by time
     - Average speed of answer
     - Agents performance quadrant -> average handle time(talk duration) vs calls answered

-# Data Sourcing

-The Dataset used for this analysis was provided by [Pwc Switzerland](https://www.pwc.ch/en/careers-with-pwc/students/virtual-case-experience.html) and available here: [Call Center Dataset](https://github.com/calmk/PWC-Virtual-Case-Experience/blob/main/Task%202%3A%20Call%20Center%20Dashboard/01%20Call-Center-Dataset.xlsx)
-# Data Preparation

-The dataset was loaded into Microsoft Power BI Desktop for transformation in Power Query and modeling.

-### Data Cleaning

-Data Cleaning for the dataset was done in Power Query as follows:

-- Unnecessary columns were removed
-- Each of the columns in the table was validated to have the correct data type
-- Unnecessary rows were removed

-# Data Modeling

-After the dataset was cleaned and transformed, it was ready to be modeled, but the dataset just included one table, so the Data Modeling is nothing much to modify

-# Data Visualization
-Add Image in Repo

-Data visualization for the datasets was done in Microsoft Power BI Desktop and designed in PowerPoint, the dashboard includes:

-- One main dashboard
-- Six tooltip pages

-### Key Performance Indicators and Metrics:

-**About Calls and Agents:**

-- Overall calls answered/abandoned
-- Calls received by time, day
-- Average speed of answer, handle duration
-- Resolved rate by Agents, Topics
-- Agent’s performance quadrant -> average handle time (talk duration) vs calls answered

-**About Customer satisfaction:**

-- Overall customer satisfaction
-- Customer satisfaction distribution by Agents, Topics
-### Measures

-The measure used in visualization are:

 # Analysis and Insights
 The purpose of this dashboard is to serve as self-exploratory for managers, but I still note some highlighted points that I recognize below: